asu-kim/fault-tolerant-real-time/README.md

 This repository introduces a deterministic execution model of fault-tolerant real-time software in Lingua Franca.

 ## Motivation
-For fault tolerance, time redundancy techniques such as re-execution is widely used.
+For fault tolerance without requiring additional hardware, time redundancy techniques such as re-execution is widely used.
 However, this approach introduces non-determinism due to unpredictable timing of failures, which leads to inconsistent behavior and makes analysis and repeatable testing unreliable.

-This PR introduces a deterministic execution model for fault-tolerant real-time software within LF.
+This repository introduces a deterministic execution model for fault-tolerant real-time software within LF.
 The key idea is to re-execute failed tasks, while advancing logical execution time (LET) deterministically, regardless of actual failure timing.
 This ensures that the same sequence of task failures always results in the same outcome.

 We achieve this by advancing logical time using worst-case execution times (WCETs).
 Furthermore, we propose an enhanced LET advancement mechanism that distinguishes between successful and failed segments.